bbc/newslabs-docs/docs/Juicer-2.md

 This allows you to easily try out the API and explore how it works without writing any code.

-You will need to configure an "Environment" within Postman to be able to make calls, add `apikey` as a key and your Juicer API key as the value, this will replace {{apikey}} in the requests and the URL variables to your key.
+You will need to configure an "Environment" within Postman to be able to make calls, add `api_key` as a key and your Juicer API key as the value, this will replace {{api_key}} in the requests and the URL variables to your key.